Galleass: War of the Portuguese Succession

-By 1580, Atlantic galleasses were falling out of favor and gradually evolving into galleons.
-While powerful and adaptable, vessels combining both sails and rows in the ocean were proving too complicated and expensive to build, especially compared to the new models of exclusively sailing ships.
-The same year, Álvaro de Bazán the Younger and Cristóbal de Barros accorded the new design of galleon, which would become predominant in the Spanish navy.
-Alonso de Bazán built the first two galizabras in Lisboa in 1584, the 200-ton Julia and Augusta, but similarly, he discovered their number of rowers was insufficient for their size, so he had them rebuilt as galeoncetes.
+In 1577, shipbuilder Cristóbal de Barros complemented Avilés' fleet with bigger models and galleons, designed to serve as flagships.
+However, Spanish Atlantic galleasses were falling out of favor and gradually evolving into conventional galleons.
+While powerful and versatile, vessels combining both sails and rows in the ocean were proving too complicated and expensive to build, especially compared to the new models of exclusively sailing ships.
+In 1580, Bazán the Younger and Barros accorded the new design of galleon, which would become predominant in the Spanish navy.
+Still, a galleass, the San Cristóbal, acted as flagship for Pedro Sarmiento de Gamboa in his expedition to the Strait of Magellan.